Bayer's plea for stay on Nexavar generic in India dismissed

-An Indian patents appeals board on Friday dismissed Bayer AG's (BAYGn.DE) petition seeking a stay on the "compulsory license" issued to Natco Pharma (NATP.NS) for selling generic copies of cancer drug Nexavar in India, a spokesman for the board said.
+An Indian patents appeals board on Friday dismissed Bayer AG's petition seeking a stay on the "compulsory license" issued to India's Natco Pharma for selling generic copies of cancer drug Nexavar in India, a spokesman for the board said.

 "The stay petition is dismissed but the main matter is pending," the spokesman told Reuters over the telephone from the southern city of Chennai on Monday.